New Zealand Trails – Website

 Role: Web Designer

-This is the site where I truly gained my “creative mercenary” persona, jumping into teams on the boil and helping to get their projects across the line on time, correctly, and calmly.
+The New Zealand Trails website redesign is where I truly found my feet as a “creative mercenary” – that is, a freelancer brought in half way through a project where creative firepower and good ol’ speed & technical proficiency is needed yesterday.
 The client had an ambitious project on their hands – a rebrand, four new products, and a complete website redesign that retained all of the old IA…but on a newer, more modern platform.

 I was called in as a Freelancer to help with the unexpected heavy lifting that this all entailed, both outputting all of the final design for the developer, and helping to guide the UX/UI as it evolved from its exploratory phase to something the user base would interact with instinctively.